Although there are non-fish sources of EPA/DHA, the three options are expensive and uncommon.

 3. Fungal Fermentation-derived.
 E.g. DSM Life's Omega, Cargill EPA/DHA

-To clarify this blog entry, these are non-fish sources of EPA/DHA and NOT Vegan Omega 3 which is generally ALA.
+Note that these are non-fish sources of EPA/DHA and NOT Vegan Omega 3 which is generally ALA.
 See this entry on Vegan ALA Omega 3.

 Non-fish options of EPA/DHA do offer some advantages over traditional, fish derived sources.
 Sustainability, consistency, purity with no risk of contamination and vegan-friendly are reasons to consider these sources.